distribtech/srt2audiotrack/README.md

 then install demucs (https://github.com/adefossez/demucs) python -m pip install -U demucs

-3. Run:
+3. Run the web interface:
-python main.py --subtitle records\one_voice
+python web_app.py

-In records\one_voice directory will be created videos with suffix "_mix_out.mp4"
+Open your browser at http://localhost:5000.
+Use the **Advanced** tab to adjust all parameters that were available in the console version.
+Output videos will be created in the selected folder with the specified suffix.

 Result must be:
 https://fex.net/ru/s/fctovr0